-Many typologies of indicators have been proposed (See Archibugi, 1996, for a specific treatment of program indicators).
-Some of them are so detailed as to risk making them impossible to use.
-We will not concern ourselves, therefore, with the sort of classifications which refer to the axis static/dynamic, negative/positive, descriptive/evaluative, qualitative/quantitative, etc. Rather we think it useful to dwell on a few types that must be kept distinct from each other, to avoid serious ambiguities on the meaning of the information they convey.
+Many typologies of indicators have been proposed 9.
+Some of these are so detailed as to risk making them impossible to use.
+We will not concern ourselves, therefore, with the sort of classifications which refer to the axis static / dynamic, negative / positive, descriptive / evaluative, qualitative/ quantitative, etc. Rather we will examine a few types that must be kept distinct from each other, to avoid serious ambiguities on the meaning of the information they convey.